sagarparker/Collective/README.md

 <ul>
 <li>Migrating to a micro-service based architecture for the backend using RabbitMQ.</li>
 <li>Moving all the camp images to IPFS or AWS S3 bucket.</li>
-<li>Improving the transaction speeds and costs by migrating to Hedera hashgraph and implementing HTS and HSC 2.0.</li>
+<li>Improving the transaction speeds by migrating to Hedera hashgraph and implementing HTS and HSC 2.0.</li>
 </ul>

 <hr>

 <h3>Thank you for interest !!<h3>